 The main protein can be barbecue pork (Cha Siu) or ham.
 You can even use any leftover roasted meat to prepare chicken Egg Foo Young.
 You can also substitute the meat with shrimps to make shrimp Egg Foo Young.
 Bean sprout is usually used to replace (or use together with) bamboo shoots for the crunchy textures.

 You will find ingredients like shitake mushrooms and scallion, too.

 You will not find ingredients like tomatoes, capsicums, portobello mushrooms (the Chinese use shitake mushrooms).
 But onions and chives are traditionally included in the recipe.

 2. Use only vegetable oil to prepare Egg Foo Young.

 The Chinese use vegetable oil (peanut oil, corn oil, palm oil) to cook Egg Foo Young.
 Butter and olive oil are rarely used.
 In my opinion, the choice of oil may not be as crucial as the other ingredients This is due to the culinary cultural differences between the west and the Chinese.

 3. Pan-fried the egg surface until golden brown

 Omelet is always cooked until the egg liquid is just set, or slightly brown on the surface.

 On the contrary, the surface of the Egg Foo Young is pan-fried until golden brown, which is considered overcooked by the standard of any other omelets.
 The egg becomes aromatic when it turns golden brown, and the inner part of the egg pancake is still soft and tender.

 4. Use more oil to prepare Egg Foo Young.

 There is much more oil needed to make Egg Foo Young than an omelet.
 The reason?
 The eggs should be partially deep-fried in oil, which will cause the egg puff up and makes the texture very light.

 The puff-up state is one of the most significant differences between Egg Foo Yong and omelet.
-Purist of omelet may think this is a disastrous as you overcook it, and the healthy cooking proponent will frown and disapproved.
+The purist of omelet may think this is disastrous as you overcook it, and the healthy cooking proponent will frown and disapproved.
 However, we all know that any deep frying food like fish and chips will absorb more oil than Egg Foo Young with the delightfully fluffy, crispy sides and beautifully browned surface.